-Day 17: Drive to Gongar.
+Day 11: Drive to Gonggar.
 Fly to Kathmandu.
+Transfer to hotel.

 You will have a fairly early start for the hour's drive to Gonggar International Airport and the hour long flight to Kathmandu.
 The best views of Mount Everest are from the right hand side of the aircraft, although seating is allocated.
 However if you are on the left hand side you will get wonderful views of Mount Kangchenjunga.
 The flight to Kathmandu usually arrives by mid morning and you will hopefully be back in the Hotel Shangri La before lunch.
-This leaves the afternoon free for last minute shopping with time for a last meal in the evening to mark the end of your trip.
+This leaves the afternoon free for some or sightseeing.